 Now that you are up to date on what your core is and how to activate it, I suggest that you try to incorporate this technique into all forms of your current activity and exercise regime.
 Learning how to engage and strengthen your core can help to prevent many injuries, especially those related to the lumbar (low back) region.

 2. Don’t your you knees collapse in

 Going into a “knock-kneed” position is a very common biomechanical fault that is exhibited when individuals perform physical activity.
-Some of the more common exercises where this problem is seen is during lunges and squats, but can also occur momentarily while running and manoeuvring hills/stairs (especially downhill).
+Some of the more common exercises where this problem is seen are during lunges and squats, but can also occur momentarily while running and manoeuvring hills/stairs (especially downhill).

 The medical term for “knock-kneed” is “genu valgus”.
 Your knees can veer inwards towards your midline due to a few different causes.
 One area to look at is what’s happening at your foot and ankle region.
 If your arches are not supported, or if you are allowing them to collapse into pronation then your knees are going to follow suit and deviate towards your midline.
-On the otherhand, the driving issue may be more localized to the hip and pelvic region.
+On the other hand, the driving issue may be more localized to the hip and pelvic region.
 If one is not strong in their hip stabilizing muscles, then the hips may internally rotate and therefore bring your knee into that valgus position.
 The picture below depicts this perfectly.

 Repetitive exercises with poor form can eventually lead to an “overuse” type injury; this is often the case when people don’t have any recollection of a specific moment of injury to explain their symptoms.
-Poor lower extremity biomechanical control such as dynamic genu valgus can lead to numerous different conditions around the hip, knee and foot/ankle complex.
+Poor lower extremity biomechanical control – such as dynamic genu valgus – can lead to numerous different conditions.
+This includes conditions around the hip, knee and foot/ankle complex.
 It is important to ensure sufficient strength around your hip/pelvis region as well as proper footwear/support in order to avoid this common exercise fault.

 3. Avoid the ‘chin poke’ during exercise